 By the time a residential project is initiated, there is normally only limited uncertainty regarding financial outcome of the project.
 At this point of time the main risk is related to whether the remaining units under construction will be sold.
-There is a limited risk regarding construction costs, as most of the main purchases have been agreed upon at an early stage in the construction phase.
+Even though a significant proportion of the costs in the projects are locked in an early stage in the project, there will be some uncertainty linked to the total estimate of construction costs in the project.

-The cost of land for development are capitalised together with the cost of the plot as inventory.
-Subsequent costs associated with developing and constructing a project are usually first capitalised after the plot acquires planning permission.
+The cost of land for development are capitalized together with the cost of the plot as inventory.
+Subsequent costs associated with developing and constructing a project are usually first capitalized after the plot acquires planning permission.
 All costs except general sales and administrations costs are then capitalized as part of the acquisition cost, including interest expenses for as long as the project is ongoing.